1. Discovery Meeting

 Based on the Discovery Meeting we know where you are and where you want to be.
 We will outline any suggestions designed to help get you there.
 This takes place behind the scenes in our office.
 Our main office is centrally located in the heart of Denver however, we have multiple locations across the front range and specialize in servicing our clientele in all 50 states.

 3. Plan Presentation

-After all the recommendations are in writing, we will present the plan to both you and your significant other.
+After all the recommendations surrounding your plan are formally in writing, we will present the portfolio to both you and your significant other.
 Generally, you will take the plan with you, read it, study it, and jot down questions you may have.
 We later reconvene to answer your questions and clarify details.
 As you agree on the recommendations, we will prioritize them into an “Implementation Check List.”